nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   * 3b1.
 CoordiMate shows an error message and prompts the user to enter valid tag(s).

       Use case resumes from step 3.

+* 3c.
+Some given tag(s) already exist in the person.

+  * 3c1.
+CoordiMate only adds the tag(s) that do not exist.
+  * 3c2.
+CoordiMate informs the user of the addedtag(s), as well as the tag(s) that already exist.

+      Use case resumes from step 3.

 ---